 - COM 311: Introduction to Conflict Resolution Studies

 - COM 511: Communication Community and Conflict OR COM 521: Communication, Mediation, & Negotiation

 Students in this program select a 1-credit hour of internship experience that directly relates to conflict and its application in professional settings.
 The CDR offers a variety of internship opportunities every semester, and students may choose to take part in one or more of these internship opportunities through the CDR, or they may locate their own outside internship position.

-Students may complete the required 1 hour internship experience at any point in their program and may do so in the fall, spring, or summer semester.
+Students may complete the required 1 hour internship experience at any point in their program and may do so in the fall or spring semester.
 Students completing the internship course take part in an internship orientation session (scheduled in the first week of the semester) at which time the Program Director Dr. Charlene Berquist outlines the available internship options being offered by the CDR that semester.
-Dr. Berquist also describes the requirements for the internship course at this orientation session.
+Students also have the option to complete their internship at another agency or location.
+At the orientation Dr. Berquist also describes the requirements for the internship course at this orientation session.

 To request permission to enroll in the required internship course for the conflict certificate, please contact Dr. Charlene Berquist.